Cultural Barriers to Communication

 Cultural Barriers in the Workplace

-What role does Technology Play in overcoming Cultural Communication Carriers?
+What Technology Plays in Overcoming Cultural Communication Carriers?

 Technology can: